-Thanksgiving is traditionally spent around the dinner table with close family and friends, but in recent years, a new tradition has popped up – “Friendsgiving.”
+Thanksgiving is traditionally spent around the dinner table with close family and friends.
+In recent years, however, a new tradition has popped up — “Friendsgiving.”
 You may have heard of this before, but in case it’s just a term to you, we want to get specific and fill you in.

 What is Friendsgiving?

 To put it simply, Friendsgiving is a Thanksgiving dinner or party that you have with your friends.
-It can be hosted on any day surrounding the Thanksgiving holiday, but popular evenings are on Wednesday before (commonly referred to as Thanksgiving Eve) or the Friday after – aka, Black Friday.
-Typically the gathering includes friends who are displaced, which allows the event to take on more of a party atmosphere from the nature of the guest list.
-(Meaning you don’t have to sit through Uncle Hank’s impersonations of past presidents.)
+It can be hosted on any day surrounding the Thanksgiving holiday, but popular evenings are the Wednesday before (commonly referred to as Thanksgiving Eve) or the Friday after — aka, Black Friday.
+Typically, the gathering includes friends who are displaced, which allows the event to take on more of a party atmosphere from the nature of the guest list (meaning you don’t have to sit through Uncle Hank’s impersonations of past presidents).

 - The host is in charge of the turkey.
 It’s simple — whoever decides to be the host also decides to take on the responsibility of cooking or providing the turkey.
 Let’s face it, driving a cooked turkey to the host’s house and keeping it in perfect condition would be pretty difficult, so for the best results, the host should always take over.